 I then worked for two years as a Research Associate visiting nomadic herders in Mongolia and Kazakhstan.

-I am still travelling as and when I can but am starting to plan a longer trip soon.
-So watch this space.
+I am still travelling as and when I can.